rahimegunay/Terraform-project/README.md

 3. Customize the userdata.tpl script to suit your application's requirements, such as environment variables, secrets, and container orchestration.

 ## Conclusion
 Voila!!
 You have successfully deployed a scalable static web server powered by Nginx using Terraform, auto-scaling, a load balancer, launch templates, and Docker on Ubuntu instances.
-Your infrastructure is now capable of handling varying workloads, maintaining high availability, distributing traffic efficiently, and deploying and managing Docker containers seamlessly..
+Your infrastructure is now capable of handling varying workloads, maintaining high availability, distributing traffic efficiently, and deploying and managing Docker containers seamlessly.

 ## Note
 The resources created in this demo project may incur cost.
 So please take care to destroy the infrastructure if you don't need it.